Prepare your Course Schedule and Alternatives & Register for Classes

 - A course or two that will satisfy Linfield Curriculum requirements

 - A language course (particularly if you plan to pursue a BA degree and/or want to study abroad)

 - Elective and paracurricular courses

 - Using the Course Schedule Worksheet, create your first choice and several alternatives schedules.
-Make sure that none of your classes conflict.
+Use the Weekly Schedule Worksheet to make sure that none of your classes conflict.

 - Consult your Faculty Advisor about your proposed schedule.
 They may have helpful suggestions for you to consider before registration.

 - Add your course choices into the preferred sections of WebAdvisor.

 - Login to WebAdvisor and select Register for Sections